varmakollu/CloudSkill/Challenge Labs/Exploring the Public Cryptocurrency Datasets Available in BigQuery GSP665.md

 # Exploring the Public Cryptocurrency Datasets Available in BigQuery GSP665

-GSP665 : Exploring the Public Cryptocurrency Datasets Available in BigQuery :-

 ## Task - 5.1 : Store the transaction hash of the large mystery transfer of 194993 BTC in the table 51 inside the lab dataset :-